2.4 Simulation with Gazebo

 This launch file will include the world.launch.py that we created earlier, so we don't have to load the world into Gazebo again.
 It will open RViz with a pre-configured view, and with three new nodes:

-- robot_state_publisherwill convert and load the URDF/xacro into the- robot_descriptiontopic it's providing the transformations between the links using static transforms from the URDF and dynamic transforms from real time- joint_statestopic
+createnode of theros_gz_simpackage to spawn the robot from therobot_descriptiontopic into a specific location within the simulation.robot_state_publisherwill convert and load the URDF/xacro into therobot_descriptiontopic it's providing the transformations between the links using static transforms from the URDF and dynamic transforms from real timejoint_statestopicjoint_state_publisher_guiis ajoint_state_publisherwith the small graphical UI to change joint angles.
+This node is responsible to update dynamic changes between links through thejoint_statestopic

 We've used the robot_state_publisher and joint_state_publisher_gui in our RViz launch file check_urdf.launch.py.
 These nodes are used in the description.launch.py and display.launch.py files inside urdf_launch package here.